How to crack GD-PI/WAT rounds of top B-schools

 Personal Interview Check List:

-• Be prepared: clothes and personal grooming (shoes, clothes, accessories, etc) ready
+• Clothes and personal grooming (shoes, clothes, accessories, etc) should be ready a day before

 • Personal grooming and hygiene (nails, hair, shaving, etc.)